naylaarinaa/izin/README.md

-# DARI
+# furnix

-DARI stands for Depth Augmented Reality Interior.
+furnix stands for Depth Augmented Reality Interior.
 It is conducted by Android Studio with the language, Java.

 # Key Functions